Regulating Transportation Network Companies with a Mixture of Autonomous Vehicles and For-Hire Human Drivers: Conclusion

 Based on the proposed model, we first investigate how the cost of AVs will affect the market equilibrium.
 We show that as the AV cost reduces, the platform hires more AVs and fewer human drivers, which reduces the earning and job opportunities of human drivers.
-We also observe that the ride-sourcing platform prioritizes AV deployment in the urban core as there is higher passenger demand.
+We also observe that the TNC platform prioritizes AV deployment in the urban core as there is higher passenger demand.
 This renders competition between AVs and human drivers in these areas and pushes human drivers to relocate to suburbs, which further reduces their earning opportunities and intensifies the spatial inequity of service quality among passengers.
-Furthermore, we also investigate the impacts of minimum wage regulations on the market equilibrium.
-We show that a carefully selected wage floor may benefit human drivers and meanwhile the total vehicle supply and passenger demand in the market will not be significantly changed.
-However, we also find that there exists a threshold beyond which the minimum wage will trigger a paradigm shift of labor supply and the platform will completely replace all human drivers with AVs.
-These insights provide guidance for the policymaker to understand the potential impact of AVs on human drivers and prepare for relevant regulatory interventions.
+To mitigate these concerns, we conduct further policy analysis in two directions: (a) to protect human drivers, we investigate the impacts of a wage floor on human driver earnings.
+We show that a carefully selected wage floor may benefit human drivers without significantly affecting passengers.
+However, we find that there exists a threshold beyond which the minimum wage will trigger a paradigm shift and the platform will completely replace all human drivers with AVs; (b) to improve the spatial equity for passengers, we considered a pickup restriction policy, which prohibits AVs from picking up passenger in urban areas.
+Our study shows that the transport inequity can be improved and the fast increase of total fleet size due to the proliferation of AVs can be restricted with the implementation of the pickup restriction policy, while it also cut down the surplus of passengers in urban areas and decreases the profit of the TNC platform.
+These insights provide guidance for the policymaker to understand the potential impact of AVs and make preparations for relevant regulatory interventions.

-In the future, we will extend the proposed framework to characterize the passenger and driver dynamics, investigate transport electrification, and develop other regulatory policies that promote the efficiency and equity of the ride-sourcing market.
+In the future, we will extend the proposed framework to characterize the temporal dynamics of passenger and driver, investigate the impacts of transport electrification, examine the interaction between TNC and other transport models, and develop other regulatory policies that balance the trade-off between service quality and equity of the TNC market.